luckyneo12/lom_backend/README.md

 - Creation and update timestamps
 - Auto-generated slug

+## Section Structure

+Each section contains:

+- Title
+- Order (for sorting)
+- Active status
+- Reference to associated blogs

 ## Security

 - All routes except login and blog listing require authentication
 - Passwords are hashed using bcrypt
 - JWT tokens expire after 24 hours
 - Input validation on all routes
-- Admin-only access for blog management
+- Admin-only access for blog and section management